Treasure Island (Fiji)

 Treasure Island (also known as Lovuka or Elovuka) is a small island within the Mamanuca Islands of Fiji in the South Pacific.
 The islands are a part of the Fiji's Western Division.

 Geography

-Treasure Island is a low reef island.
+Treasure Island is a low reef island, located east of Beachcomber Island.
 It is home to a private resort.
 Treasure Island is close to Nukasiga Sand Bar.